By Vishal Patel,

 Now, you do lose sodium, and some chloride during sweat.
 But, from a physiological standpoint, the absorption of sodium chloride is very low.
 Therefore, you’re not getting all that you could be when consuming sport drink using salt (or sea salt).

 In one of the only studies of its kind, a group of researchers looked at what moderate exercise does to water and salt transport/absorption.
 And what they found was that, intestinal absorption of sodium, chloride, and potassium are very different when at rest, and even during various exercise intensities.
 During moderate exercise, they found there was a ‘significant’ reduction in intestinal absorption of water, sodium, chloride and potassium, with chloride having the lowest absorption rate (1).

 On the other end, there’s sodium citrate, that has been proven to help increase the absorption of fluid and other electrolytes (when combined with glucose).
 Not to mention, your body has the ability to absorb all of the sodium being consumed, due to its very high bioavailability.
-Note: in nuun, we use sodium bicarbonate and sodium carbonate that react with citric acid to make sodium citrate.
-It’s part of the effervescent system, read more about the benefits here.
+Note: in Nuun, we use sodium bicarbonate and sodium carbonate that react with citric acid to make sodium citrate, which is part of the effervescent system.

 In the end, be sure to look out for balanced blends over anything.
 Sodium is key, but it’s not the only electrolyte you need during exercise.
 Consuming fluids with a blend of sodium, potassium, magnesium, and calcium will ensure you are staying hydrated and that your muscles will have the oxygen it needs to maintain exercise performance.

 1. Barclay G.R, Turnberg L.A.
 (1988): Effect of Moderate Exercise On Salt And Water Transport In The Human Jejunum.
 British Medical Journal, 29, 816-820.